-Trump administration detains Indian pro-Palestinian student for deportation
+Trump moves to deport Indian pro-Palestinian Georgetown University student

 “Change of values for blood money.
 Shame.”

-In an October 2023 post, the account bearing Suri’s name said many Indians supported Israel for the “hate of Muslims”, not “for the love of Israel”.
+In an October 2023 post, the account said many Indians supported Israel for the “hate of Muslims”, not “for the love of Israel”.

 Suri’s detention comes less than two weeks after Trump’s DHS arrested Columbia University student Mahmoud Khalil over his involvement in pro-Palestinian protests.